Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-> Save energy: be apathetic.
+> You will triumph over your enemy.
 </details>

 <details>